Skip to main content

 }

-If the ENV_ID value is entered incorrectly, the Worker returns 401 Unauthorized.
-The collector script detects this condition and writes the corresponding line to the file as an error record; however, subsequent samples will continue to fail.
+When the ENV_ID value is entered incorrectly, the Worker returns 401 Unauthorized.
+The collector script detects this situation and writes the relevant line to the file as an error record; however, subsequent samples will also continue to fail.
 It is recommended to check the first output as soon as you start the script.

 4-) Setting Up the Collector Script

-A single monitor.sh file takes the environment you want to monitor as an argument.
-This way, there is no need for separate script files to monitor different environments (e.g., dev, prod, staging); the same script file can be run in parallel in multiple terminals with different arguments.
+A single monitor.sh file takes the information about which environment to monitor as an argument.
+This way, there is no need for separate script files to monitor different environments (e.g., dev, prod, staging); the same script file can be run in multiple terminals with different arguments to perform parallel monitoring.

-Ready-to-use copies of the three scripts described in this guide (monitor.sh, generate_report.py, make-report.sh) are available at the link below:Download script filesIt is sufficient to download the files into the same directory and make them executable with chmod +x monitor.sh make-report.sh.
+You can access ready-to-use copies of the three scripts described in this guide (monitor.sh, generate_report.py, make-report.sh) from the following link:Download script filesIt is sufficient to download the files to the same directory and make them executable with the command chmod +x monitor.sh make-report.sh.

 monitor.sh — Dynamic Collector Script

-Save the script below as monitor.sh.
-When running it, pass the environment name, Worker URL, and Env ID values as command-line arguments.
+Save the following script with the name monitor.sh.
+During use, pass the environment name, Worker URL, and Env ID values as arguments on the command line.

 #!/usr/bin/env bash